-Figure 3: Thomas Creek Project location - Drilling and total count Potassium radiometrics on 1vd RTP Aeromagnetic Imagery
+Figure 3: MMT Survey Areas over Thomas Creek Prospect on 1vd RTP Aeromagnetic Imagery

-Accelerate Resources ongoing multidisciplinary exploration program on EL6/2013 aims to discover economic Cu, Co and Au mineralization at the Thomas Creek Prospect on the Sorell Peninsula, where the company is targeting a large porphyry mineralisation system.
+Accelerate Resources ongoing multidisciplinary exploration program on EL6/2013 aims to discover economic Cu, Co and Au mineralization at the Thomas Creek Prospect on the Sorell Peninsula, where the company is targeting a large intrusive related mineralisation system.
 (Figure 3)

-The Thomas Creek Prospect is host by the Cambrian - aged Noddy Creek Volcanics (NCV), correlates of the Mount Read Volcanics (MRV), which are host to a number of significant VHMS deposits of varying hybrid styles.
+The Thomas Creek Prospect is hosted by the Cambrian - aged Noddy Creek Volcanics (NCV), correlates of the Mount Read Volcanics (MRV), which are host to a number of significant VHMS deposits of varying hybrid styles.
 The NCV hosts a series of diorite intrusions, and an extensive intrusive complex of diorites occurs at the Thomas Creek Cu-Co-Au prospect, within the southern portion of the NCV, south west of the Ordovician sediments of the Timbertops Syncline.